LucasDelfino92/morrowindsharp/main.md

 Automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).
 The additional files fix a number of issues with the mod.

-> ℹ️ Patching Graphic Herbalism with Morrowind Optimization Patch
+### Patching Graphic Herbalism with Morrowind Optimization Patch:

 - Right-click **Morrowind Optimization Patch** under your **Bug Fixes** separator, then click **Reinstall Mod**.
 - You will be prompted with a **BAIN** installer, here select the following options and click **Ok**: